Does this site look plain?

 Operator Precedence

-Almost every C programmer is familiar with the operator precedence tables, which give rules that say (for instance) multiply and divide have higher precedence than ("are preformed before") addition or subtraction, and parentheses can be used to alter the grouping.
+Almost every C programmer is familiar with the operator precedence tables, which give rules that say (for instance) multiply and divide have higher precedence than ("are performed before") addition or subtraction, and parentheses can be used to alter the grouping.
 This seems natural for "normal" expressions, but the same rules do indeed apply to declarations - they are type expressions rather than computational ones.

 The "array of" [] and "function returning" () type operators have higher precedence than "pointer to" *, and this leads to some fairly straightforward rules for decoding.